semantic-flow/sflo/documentation/dev.general-guidance.md

 - **ontology/**: repo containing relevant ontologies:
-  - `semantic-flow` - main ontology (sflo/ontology/semantic-flow/_data-flow/_working/semantic-flow-ontology.ttl) defines meshes and their nodes and components;
+  - `semantic-flow` - main ontology (sflo/ontology/semantic-flow/_data-flow/_working/semantic-flow-ontology.ttl) defines meshes and their knops and components;
-  - `node-config` - Configuration properties that apply directly to mesh entities (nodes, flows, snapshots, etc.)
+  - `knop-config` - Configuration properties that apply directly to mesh entities (knops, flows, versions, etc.)
   - `meta-flow` - provenance and licensing vocabulary
   - `sflo-service` - Service layer configuration vocabulary for the flow-service application
   - Ontologies are kept in a separate repository, but for development purposes are nested into the monorepo under ontology/ directory for ease of access.